 Albers Ethics Week brings guest speakers to undergraduate and graduate courses throughout the Albers curriculum.
 The goals are to increase student awareness of ethical issues in the workplace and help them think critically about ethics problems in business.
 The week’s activities also include three keynote events organized around this year’s theme, Opportunity, Diversity and the Future of Employment.

-A lecture examining the social, ethical and economic dimensions of the decline of the traditional American corporation and manufacturing amidst the rise of the so-called “gig” economy.
+This lecture examines the social, ethical and economic dimensions of the decline of classic American corporation and manufacturing amidst the rise of the so-called “gig” economy.

 Tuesday, May 9, 2017

 Gerald Davis, Wilbur K. Pierpont Collegiate Professor of Management, University of Michigan